-This document sets out the business case for this change, in line with the requirements of National Treasury, in order to facilitate approval by National Treasury of the required changes.
-It also sets out the processes to be followed by the Minister to achieve the required changes.
+This document sets out the Business Case for the establishment of the Breede-Olifants Catchment Management Agency.
+The Business Case has been developed to facilitate approval by National Treasury for approval of the new public entity and it also sets out the processes to be followed by the Minister to achieve the required changes.